1 Document summary

 - Length of training: 1 week.

-- Training delivered by whom: External body.
+- Training delivered by whom: external body.

-6.2 Competent persons (low voltage)
+5.3 Competent persons (low voltage)

-- How often should this be undertaken: Every update of regulations.
+- How often should this be undertaken: every update of regulations.

-- Length of training: Not known.
+- Length of training: 1 to 2 days.

-- Delivery method: Not known.
+- Delivery method: external provider.

-- Training delivered by whom: External body.
+- Training delivered by whom: external body.

-6.3 Authorised and competent persons basic life support
+5.4 Authorised and competent persons basic life support

-- How often should this be undertaken: Every 3 years.
+- How often should this be undertaken: every 3 years.

 - Length of training: 4 hours.